krajj7/BotHack/doc/issues.md

 * baalzebub level and some other lairs could use more pre-mapping and faster recog, the bot is usually digging out weird patterns.
 * items with really long labels (blessed +0 thoroughly rusty thoroughly corroded ...) may cut off before "(being worn)" and cause issues.
 * may get stuck in sokoban when boulders get destroyed (monster with a striking wand)
-* if two same direction sets of stairs get generated on a level with possibly ambiguous branching (mines range, vlad range) may get confused about which leads which (hard to handle as the bot may randomly appear on the other stair or elsewhere when it descends for the first time)
+* if two same direction sets of stairs get generated on a level with possibly ambiguous branching (mines range, vlad range) may get confused about which leads where (hard to handle as the bot may randomly appear on the other stair or elsewhere when it descends for the first time)
 * zapping spells is not implemented
 * multidrop is not implemented
 * only valkyrie and samurai have the quest mapped, other roles will get stuck
 * sliming is not handled (doesn't have a reliable message when fixed)
+* rare unhandled prompt "That jade ring looks pretty.
+May I have it?" [yn] (n)

 ## Of mainbot